victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/documents/Fabric_deployment.md

 ### How to customize

 If you'd like to customize the solution accelerator, here are some ways you might do that:
-- Ingest your own [audio conversation files](./ConversationalDataFormat.md) by uploading them into the `cu_audio_files_all` lakehouse folder and run the data pipeline
+1. Ingest your own [audio conversation files](./ConversationalDataFormat.md) by uploading them into the `cu_audio_files_all` lakehouse folder and run the data pipeline
-- Deploy with Microsoft Fabric by following the steps in [Fabric_deployment.md](./Fabric_deployment.md)
+2. Deploy with Microsoft Fabric by following the steps in [Fabric_deployment.md](./Fabric_deployment.md)

 3.  **Create Fabric workspace**

+    > ℹ️ **Note:** If you already have an existing Microsoft Fabric Workspace, you can skip workspace creation and **continue from Point 5**.
     1. Navigate to ([Fabric Workspace](https://app.fabric.microsoft.com/))
     2. Click on Data Engineering experience
     3. Click on Workspaces from left Navigation